Slavery in Ireland: Atlantic slave trade

 As was true for societies across Europe, Asia, & Africa during this time, there were individuals born in Ireland who became involved with the Atlantic slave trade between 1660 and 1815.
 Librarian Liam Hogan has described how Irish merchants profited from the trade, mostly indirectly as provisioners.

 In more direct involvement for example, William Ronan worked for the Royal African Company and rose to become chairman of the committee of merchants at Cape Coast Castle on the Gold Coast (modern Ghana), running one of the world's largest slave markets between 1687 and 1697.
 Antoine Walsh, a Frenchman of Irish descent and prominent Jacobite based in Nantes, used his wealth generated from the slave trade to finance the Jacobite rising of 1745.
 Benjamin McMahon worked for eighteen years as an overseer on Jamaican plantations, later becoming an abolitionist and writing about his experiences.
 Tralee-born Irishman David Tuohy emigrated to Liverpool and became a captain on slave ships before settling down in the city to manage his business activities, which included the slave trade.
 Felix Doran (1708–1776) was an Irish Catholic, born in Ireland and moved to Liverpool where he became very wealthy from the slave trade, financing at least 69 slave voyages.

 Slaves having a stick fight.
 A white indentured servant is standing on the left.

 Several Caribbean Islands have significant Irish communities descended from indentured servants deported from Ireland by colonial British authorities following the 15th & 16th century Plantations of Ireland, with the like of Montserrat once hosting large Anglo-Irish owned and run sugar plantations that were dependent on slave labour.

 Prominent US Civil Rights campaigner Jesse Jackson acknowledges his descent from “Scots-Irish” slave owners (i.e. colonial settlers from Britain who arrived in Ireland in the 17th century during the crown’s Plantation of Ulster) plantation owner, in South Carolina.

 An Ulster-Scottish slave-owning great-great grandfather of US Senator Mitch McConnell also came to the US from Ireland.
 McConnell brought up this family history during the 2020 United States presidential election campaign to liken himself to Barack Obama.

-The UCL Legacies of British Slavery database identifies the Irish Slave owners, compensated by the British Government, on abolition of legal slavery, in the British Empire.
+The University College London Legacies of British Slavery database identifies slave owners living with addresses in Ireland compensated by the British Government upon abolition of legal slavery in the British Empire.
+These were mainly British or Anglo-Irish members of the Protestant Ascendency, or others who took parts in British colonialism such as Howe Peter Browne, who was the British governor of Jamaica from 1834-1836.